 Most children stay in the hospital at least 3 to 4 weeks after surgery.
 During this time, kids and their families learn how to care for the new hearts.
 Be sure you understand all of the doctors' instructions because your child will need to follow them carefully.

-Your child will be discharged from the hospital when the transplant team agrees that he or she is ready.
-However, your child will have to return to the hospital many times during the weeks after being discharged so that the doctors can continue to make sure that everything is going well.
+When the transplant team agrees that your child is ready, he or she will be discharged from the hospital.
+In the weeks that follow, though, your child will return to the hospital many times so that the doctors can continue to make sure that everything is going well.

 One of the most common problems after transplant surgery is rejection.
 Rejection is the body's normal reaction to something foreign.
 Usually, this reaction is beneficial.
-For example, it's the way the body defends itself against harmful bacteria and viruses.
+For example, it's the way the body defends itself against harmful germs.

 Anti-rejection medications can cause some unwanted side effects, such as fever, headache, nausea, tiredness, and irritability.
-Be sure to tell report these and any other reactions to your doctor.
-Unfortunately, these medications also leave your child vulnerable to certain infections.
-This risk is greatest right after surgery, and other medications will be given to help reduce the risk.
-When possible, your child should also avoid people who are sick to lessen the chances of getting an infection.
+Be sure to report these and any other reactions to your doctor.
+Unfortunately, these medicines also leave your child vulnerable to certain infections.
+This risk is greatest right after surgery, and other medicines will be given to help reduce the risk.
+When possible, your child should avoid people who are sick to lessen the chances of getting an infection.

 Usually, the amount of immunosuppressants taken is gradually reduced as the body gets used to the new organ and the risk of rejection decreases.
-Rarely, the body refuses to accept the new organ and another heart transplant is necessary.
+In rare cases, the body refuses to accept the new organ and another heart transplant is necessary.